reframejs/reframe/docs/intro.template.md

 you most often don't know what stack is right for you.
 Reframe embraces that:
 You can change your app's stack at any time.
+You don't know whether you need SSR or not?
+Start with your best guest and change your stack as you go.
 For example,
 you can implement a prototype as a static site while skipping a real database by hard-writing data in the codebase.